The “short on time and money” Guide to Rome by a local

 You can also go through an organized shuttle bus with prices from 5€ – Check it here

 You’ll find in Termini station the biggest bus terminal in Rome, with more then 30 lines, and the Metro.
 So from there I would suggest you google how to get to your destination and hop on the right bus.
 The ticket costs 1,50€ and is valid for 100min.
 A 24hrs ticket will cost you 7€, it will be 12,50€ for 48hrs or 18€ for 72hrs, and 24€ for a week in Rome.

 Well, you’ll hear lots of stories about classic big city issues like traffic, not great public transportation system, drivers’ attitude, etc.

 If you do not want to take your chances and be sure to see it all, go for the Hop on Hop off bus.
 There are no less than 5 different companies providing you all sorts of tour, from 24h to 72h pass with a range of cost from 20 euro to 70 euros.
 Check this one out!

 My best option would be to rent a scooter.
 It can usually be cheaper if you reserve them directly online.
 Yes, it’s true, we have a unique way of driving… But believe me, not more dangerous then in other city I’ve visited!

 Take your time, go slow, stay on your right and you’ll see Roma in it’s entire beauty!

 Yeah, right…. you’d think it’s easy to choose!

-Where should I start and where should I end?
+Where should I start exploring Rome and where should I end up?